Widodo Cahyono Putro: Bali United

-On May 10, 2017, he was appointed as the head coach of Bali United.
+On 10 May 2017, he was appointed as the head coach of Bali United.
 Putro eventually led his team to be the most productive team in the league with 76 goals, and finishing second in the league.
 On 29 November 2018, Putro decided to part ways with Bali United.
 There were some rumours stating that he left because of the dispute he had with Irfan Bachdim.
 However he stated that he was only following a clause in his contract that said the partnership would end if Bali United lost three in a row.

 Persita Tangerang

-On 18 January 2019, Putro was officially appointed as Persita Tangerang new manager.
+On 18 January 2019, Putro was officially appointed as the new manager of Persita Tangerang.
 Putro eventually brought his team to promotion by finishing as Liga 2 runners up.